ejp-rd-vp/resource-metadata-schema/README.md

 # Metadata for EJP rare disease registries and catalogs

-We are developing minimal schemas for rare disease resources to expose metadata to the EJP virtual platform.
+We are developing minimal schemas for rare disease resources to expose metadata to the EJP virtual platform (VP).
 The schemas will be published as JSON schemas with a semantic mapping to standard vocabularies provided using JSON-LD.

 The core model is designed to represent data about a rare disease resource, these include rare disease registries, biobanks, expert networks and catalog of rare disease resources.
 The model is based on and builds from the